Land & Sea

 2018.35.1

 Born in Canada, Edward Mitchell Bannister was one of the few black artists to be widely recognized in the United States before 1900.
 Arriving to accept a prize at the 1876 Philadelphia Centennial Exposition, he was refused entry, but finally received the medal after fellow exhibitors protested.
-Bannister taught at the Rhode Island School of Design and painted local scenery using techniques of the French Barbizon School, which prioritized nature’s ordinary beauties over iconic views such as Benjamin Champney’s Mount Chocorua in this gallery.
+Bannister taught at the Rhode Island School of Design and painted local scenery using techniques of the French Barbizon School, which prioritized nature’s ordinary beauties over iconic views such as Benjamin Champney’s Mount Chocorua.
 Here, a woman reads while breezes flutter the leaves and grasses.

 Mount Chocorua